ntirabassi/1025/Lab5/readme.md

-## Your Name / Date
+## Natalie Tirabassi / 11/2/2021

 ## Executive Summary
-Include your executive summary here...
+This lab taught me about the importance of cybersecurity and all the different components that go into a network to make it secure, from IP Addresses to routers and hubs.
+As a new user to Lucidchart, I was able to easily adapt to its simple design and create two different flowcharts.
+The different topologies of networks was also interesting to me because when setting up a network, it is up to you to decide what the best arrangement is for the service you need.
+The security triad is also important because it sets a standard for devices to follow to ensure the security of its users and helps with its reliability.
+When using a product, we should be able to trust that our information is secure and reliable, as well as having a strong connection, and this lab showed me the many different ways that this can be accomplished.

 ## Lucidchart
 Lucidchart is designed in order for users to create flowcharts to specific steps in a process.
 I found the website inviting and easy to use.
 The editing tools are extremely user-friendly with options for colors, sizes, fonts, and many different types of shapes to use in your flowchart.
 There is also many templates from users to choose from if they don’t want to create one from scratch.
-I especially liked how i was able to click and drag arrows out from the different shapes to connect with others.
+I especially liked how I was able to click and drag arrows out from the different shapes to connect with others.
 Their tutorials are short and straight to point, and overall my experience with Lucidchart was positive.
 ## Introduction to Networking

 ### Data Transmission